 We can analyze the global environment in terms of three system traits: openness, integration, and complexity.

 Openness refers to whether a system is isolated from other systems.
 An open system is not isolated in that it exchanges matter and/or energy with other systems.
-A closed system is isolated and exchanges nothing with other systems.
+A closed system is isolated and exchanges nothing.

-The law of entropy means that energy cannot be fully recycled; rather, "high-quality" energy is degraded to "lower-quality" energy (such as waste heat).
-Therefore, any system that does not have a renewing supply of energy from outside will eventually cease to exist.
+The law of entropy means that energy cannot be fully recycled; rather, "high-quality" energy is degraded to "lower quality" energy (such as waste heat).
+Therefore, any system that does not have a renewing supply of energy from outside eventually will cease to exist.
 Not surprisingly, the Earth is an open system in terms of energy.
-Figure 1.5 shows how energy flows from the sun and is often radiated back into space.
-In contrast, the Earth, for all practical purposes, is a closed system in terms of matter.
-If we discount the relatively small amount of matter added from meteorites and other space debris, the Earth contains all of the matter it will ever have.
-Driven by energy from the sun, this matter cycles over and over among the various parts of the Earth system, often moving back and forth among the gaseous, liquid, and solid states and participating in the metabolism of living things.
+Figure 1-4 shows how energy flows from the sun and is often radiated back into space.
+In contrast, the